bgrg001/teched-201/class-01/README.md

 ## Class and lab 01b

-1️⃣  | create four prompts
+- 1️⃣  | create four prompts
-2️⃣  | each prompt should ask your name, age, country and fav color respectively 3️⃣  | Create a LIST in your html
+- 2️⃣  | each prompt should ask your name, age, country and fav color respectively
+- 3️⃣  | Create a LIST in your html
-4️⃣  | This list should contain four list items with name, age, country and fav color 5️⃣  | the values you enter in your prompt should be rendered in the frontend and the text color should be the fav color you entered
+- 4️⃣  | This list should contain four list items with name, age, country and fav color
+- 5️⃣  | the values you enter in your prompt should be rendered in the frontend and the text color should be the fav color you entered

+##Class 02